 5) No drama over the bill.

-When you’re hosting an average $34,000 wedding in America, there might be some drama on how to divvy up all the expenses.
-After all, the average $34,000 wedding is spent by the median household income of roughly $62,000.
+When you're hosting an average $34,000 wedding in America, or something more extravagant, there likely will be some drama on how to divvy up all the expenses.
+After all, the average $34,000 wedding is spent by the median household income of roughly $68,000.

 Some couples go into debt to pay for a wedding, which is a terrible idea.
 Other couples make the bride's parents pay, which might cause some resentment and vice versa.